Ayush196043/NLP-Notes-beginner-to-advance/README.md

 # 📂 Repository Structure

-The repository will be organized topic-wise:
+The repository is organized topic-wise:

 ```text
 NLP/